Fast X: Casting

 Following the release of the film's trailer on February 9, 2023, Leterrier hinted archival footage featuring Paul Walker from previous films may be used in Fast X, saying, "Brian is very much alive in [this franchise].
 This [film] jumps back and forth between the past and the present.
 You will see Brian in the past, you won't see Brian in the present.
 [His] family is part of this franchise.
 It has to be the right moment, the right tone [if] Brian has to re-enter the franchise.
 [It must be] as perfect as how he left".
-Regarding Walker's inclusion, Rodriguez said, "It's really hard to [make the films] without a blessing of some sort from [his] family because it’s everything.
+Regarding Walker's inclusion, Rodriguez said, "It's really hard to [make the films] without a blessing of some sort from [his] family because it's everything.
 Without that kind of like that love from them, we would be lost".
 She also revealed Furious 7 (2015) is her favorite film in the franchise, citing its emotional tribute to Walker.
+Diesel similarly commented on Walker's potential inclusion in the film in a March 2023 interview with Total Film, saying, "[Universal] made a bold, righteous, and daring decision to keep Brian O'Conner alive.
+I couldn't image this saga ending without truly saying goodbye to Brian".

 Filming

 Principal photography began on April 21, 2022, with the film's title being revealed and Michelle Rodriguez, Tyrese Gibson, Chris "Ludacris" Bridges, Jordana Brewster, Nathalie Emmanuel, Sung Kang, and Charlize Theron confirmed to reprise their roles.
 According to Diesel, an earlier draft excluded Brewster's character, which he overturned.
-The next day, Michael Rooker was confirmed to reprise his role as Buddy from F9.
 Fast X's production budget was initially reported to be $300 million in May 2022, which was revised to $340 million that November; the cast was reportedly paid $100 million for their involvement, including $20 million for Diesel.
-Other costs for the rising budget (which factors in tax-incentive offsets) included increases in production costs caused by global inflation and charges for pandemic testing requirements mandated by COVID-19 safety protocols.
+Other costs for the rising budget included increases in production costs caused by global inflation and charges for pandemic testing requirements mandated by COVID-19 safety protocols: an estimated $22.6 million was spent on production staff, which peaked at 211 people not including freelancers or agency workers (who represent the majority of a film crew).
 According to unnamed sources reporting to Radar, Diesel reportedly "stressed" over the increased budget and the creative decisions in Fast X; sources wrote Diesel is considered by Universal as "simultaneously the greatest star [they've] had and their biggest headache" and that "[Diesel] doesn't let anybody forget [how] the Fast & Furious franchise is important to the whole [film] industry".
+In April 2024, it was revealed in a report by Forbes that the total amount spent by Universal on Fast X was $453.6 million, which would have made it the most expensive film of all-time: the net cost was revealed to be $378.8 million, owing to a $74 million tax reimbursement paid to the studio by the UK government for staging production in the country.